 Father Brendan Williams, Pastor, St. Veronica Church, Howell, New Jersey

-Ralph is the author of a number of books, the most recent of which are The Urgency of the New Evangelization: Answering the Call, The Fulfillment of All Desire: A Guidebook for the Journey to God Based on the Wisdom of the Saints, and Will Many Be Saved?
-What Vatican II Actually Teaches and Its Implications for the New Evangelization.
-He and his wife Anne have six children and seventeen grandchildren and reside in Ann Arbor, Michigan.
+He is the author of the widely read The Fulfillment of All Desire: A Guidebook for the Journey to God Based on the Wisdom of the Saints, and many books on spirituality and evangelization, such as Will Many Be Saved?
+What Vatican II Actually Teaches and Its Implications for the New Evangelization, and The Urgency of the New Evangelization, as well as many articles in scholarly and popular publications.

 Mark Nehrbas has worked on the campus of Franciscan University of Steubenville since 1985.
 He currently serves as Director of Development at Franciscan University and connects donors with the University’s educational and evangelistic mission in order to provide funds for scholarships, student financial aid, special projects, and buildings.

 Mark has a passion for evangelization and led Franciscan University’s popular summer conference apostolate from 2000-2012.
 Mark is a leader in the Community of God’s Love, a charismatic community in Steubenville.
 He hosted Franciscan University's Charismatic Conference for nearly twenty years.
 Mark has spoken at conferences and retreats around the country and abroad and served as emcee at several Catholic men’s conferences.

 From 1985 through 1995 Mark was the administrator for the F.I.R.E. team, an international Catholic evangelistic ministry.
 He traveled throughout the United States and to several foreign countries promoting and organizing F.I.R.E. rallies.